DjangoGirls/tutorial/en/intro_to_command_line/README.md

 > cd
 C:\Users\olasitarska
 ```
 > Note: 'cd' stands for 'change directory'.
-With PowerShell you can use pwd just like on Linux or Mac OS X.
+With PowerShell you can use pwd just like on Linux or macOS.

 <!--endsec-->